What does the Hospice team provide?

 Hospice of Jefferson County provides a team of professionals to help families during the final months of a loved one's life.
 The Hospice team works with the patient, the family, and the patient's physician to put together a unique plan of care.
 The plan belongs to the patient and family, as do any changes along the way.

 The Hospice team consists of Registered Nurses, Licensed Practical Nurses, Social Workers, Bereavement Counselors, and Volunteers.
 Visits are made to the patient's home as often as indicated by the plan of care, with phone support and emergency visits available twenty-four hours a day.
-Drugs and medical supplies that are necessary to alleviate pain and discomfort associated with the terminal condition are supplied as part of the Hospice benefit.
+Medications and medical supplies that are necessary to alleviate pain and discomfort associated with the terminal condition are supplied as part of the Hospice benefit.

 The Hospice team is interdisciplinary, recognizing that a life-limiting illness has emotional and spiritual dimensions for both the patient and family.
 Bereavement counseling is made available to family members for up to a year after the death of a loved one.